 – Bollywood’s first mainstream lesbian romance wins hearts all over the world

-– Video – Episode 2: Do civilians and public in USA believe religion and country should be separate in USA?
+– Video – Episode 2: Do civilians and public in USA believe religion and government should be separate in USA?
 To find out watch Hollywood Insider’s episodic series Messages From America

 – Why female superhero Captain Marvel’s success shows that women should not be paid lower than men